Agriculture

 The hard truths of the profession.

-Seasonal Peak: During harvest seasons, your workload might triple.
+During harvest seasons, your workload might triple

-Emerging Trends & Future Outlook (2025–2035)
+Emerging Trends (2025–2035)

 What's next in agricultural engineering.

-Skills to Build in School (Class 9–12)
+Skills to Build While Still in School

 Actionable steps to start your journey.

-Science & Math: Focus on Mechanics (Physics) and Geometry—these are your foundation.
+Focus on Mechanics (Physics) and Geometry

-Famous Indian Agricultural Engineers
+Famous Indian Personalities in Agricultural Engineering

 Inspiring figures in the industry.